Spanish conquest of El Salvador: El Salvador before the conquest

 Before the conquest, El Salvador formed a part of the Mesoamerican cultural region.
 The central and western portions of the territory were inhabited by the Pipil, a Nahua people culturally related to the Aztecs of Mexico.
 The Pipil were divided into three main provinces in El Salvador; the two largest were Cuscatlan and Izalco, while Nonualco was the smallest of the three.
 Cuscatlan extended from the Paz River in the west to the Lempa River in the east.
 Izalco lay to the southwest of Cuscatlan and was subservient to it on the eve of the Spanish conquest; its territory is now incorporated into the modern departments of Ahuachapan and Sonsonate.
 The Nonualco area is in the region of La Paz centered around the city of Zacatecoluca.
-Other indigenous groups with territories in El Salvador were the Ch'orti' and the Poqomam (both of these were Maya peoples), the Lenca, the Xinca, the Kakawira, the Mangue, and the Matagalpa.
+Other indigenous groups with territories in El Salvador were the Ch'orti' and the Poqomam (both of these were Maya peoples), the Lenca, the Xinca, the Kakawira, and the Mangue.
 The Postclassic Maya and Pipil cities were relatively small by Mesoamerican standards, especially when compared with the great Maya cities of the earlier Classic period (c.
 250–950 AD).
 The Lenca occupied territory to the east of the Lempa River, where their principal kingdom was Chaparrastique.
 Chaparrastique extended across territory now incorporated into the departments of La Unión, Morazán, and San Miguel.
 The Ch'orti' and Poqomam occupied territories in the west near the present day border of Guatemala.
 The extreme east of El Salvador was occupied by the Mangue, with the Matagalpa in the southeast.
 The population of the entire territory of El Salvador is variously estimated between 130,000 and 1,000,000 at the time of the conquest; the low-mid estimates within this range are more likely.

 The three principal kingdoms of Cuscatlan, Izalco, and Chaparrastique engaged in regular warfare, and smaller groups occasionally rebelled against their larger neighbours.
 There was flourishing trade, with cacao as the principal commodity, although maize, cotton, and balsam were also traded.